allebone/help.omni.af.mil/docs/PEX/Scheduling.md

 5. On the Overview page, right-click on the AD account and select “Edit.”
 In the “Also Update” list, select the overall base account created in Step 1.
 This will feed scheduled/actual sorties/hours from the AD account to the overall base account.

 6. Repeat Step 7 using the ANG and AFRC accounts.
-Have those accounts “Also Update” the overal base account created in Step 1.
+Have those accounts “Also Update” the overall base account created in Step 1.

-7. In the PEX Mission Board > Tools > Pre-Mission Settings, Set the default Flying Plan to the overal base account created in Step 1.
+7. In the PEX Mission Board > Tools > Pre-Mission Settings, Set the default Flying Plan to the overall base account created in Step 1.
 This will default all new sorties to the base flying hours account.

 8. After sorties are flown, decide whether they are to be charged to AD, ANG, or AFRC and select the appropriate account in the Mission Board, Sorties grid, Flying Plan column.